infosecby/InfoSecBY-CTF/CTF 2021/Tasks/Misc/OneInOne/README.md

 <h2>introduction</h2>

-The task contains a letter with a '.cap' file.
+The task consists of an archive.